 Even with the mopping of the parquet should be waited at least one week. desk mats, or chair mats should only be re-applied after approx. 14 days.

 Freshly sanded parquet should in principle be 2 times thoroughly treated with high-quality parquet oil.
 The time interval to the next After-oiling depends on the type of parquet oil used, the degree of stress and also according to the type of wood.

-While oxidatively curing oils have to be re-oiled after 1 to 2 years – even earlier under heavy loads – two-component oils offer longer protection due to the additional chemical reaction and usually only have to be re-oiled every 3 to 5 years.
+While oxidative curing oils have to be re-oiled after 1 to 2 years – and even earlier in the case of heavy loads – two-component oils offer longer protection due to the additional chemical reaction and usually only have to be re-oiled every 3 to 5 years.

 In order to maintain the protection of the oiled parquet for as long as possible and to delay the need for grinding, especially unwaxed floors should be refreshed at regular intervals with special care oils.